 Bizvinci is the blog by Peter Mears.
 It is a collection of thoughts and experiments in business and commerce with the aim to document ideas, act as an online CV and help me better understand and orgainise my business/academic practices and theories.

 Who is Peter Mears?

-Right now though i shall start at a modern beginning, ‘the renaissance’ which was an explosion of art and creativity founded on trade, commerce and entrepreneurship in 14th century Florence, Italy.
+This blog was initially inspired by a modern beginning, ‘the renaissance’ which was an explosion of art and creativity founded on trade, commerce and entrepreneurship in 14th century Florence, Italy.

 It began with banking, in particular one family, the Medici.
 The Medici started out as cloth merchants, moving to banking in 1397.
 The Richard Branson/Warren Buffet of this age who’d start one of the most powerful businesses in the world was Giovanni di Bicci de’ Medici.
 Born in 1360 to modest poverty, Giavanni would go on to begin the Medici bank.
 This at a time when bankers worked humble markets shouting their best offers for loans.
 This was when a banker would go broke he would have to ceremoniously break his table in two ‘banca rotta’ the italian for Broken Table and the origins of the term ‘bankrupt’.